wtripp/cs50w-capstone-tv-tracker/README.md

 * Click "Track", either on the show pages or search results pages, to track shows.
 * Click "TV Tracker" to go back to the home page and view your tracked shows.
 * Click the sort and filter buttons to change which shows display on your home page.
-* Click "Untrack" and refresh the page to see that you no longer track the shows.
+* Click "Untrack" for a show and refresh the page to see that you no longer track the show.
-* Log out and search for shows to confirm that no "Track/Untrack" buttons appear.
+* Log out and search for shows to confirm that no "Track" or "Untrack" buttons appear.
 * Expand or contract the browser window to view the responsive design of the page.